A-Kerim/SyntheticData4VideoStabilization_WACV_2024/README.md

 ## Licence
 * The dataset and the framework are made freely available to academic and non-commercial purposes.
 They are provided “AS IS” without any warranty.
-* If you use the dataset or the framework feel free to cite our work.
+* If you use the dataset or the framework feel free to cite our work (paper link will be shared in the future).

 ## Acknowledgements
 A. Kerim is supported by the Faculty of Science and Technology - Lancaster University.